christosgalano/devops-with-github/docs/actions/runners.md

-# GitHub Actions - Runners
+# GitHub Actions: Runners

-## General
+## Overview

 GitHub Actions runners are the machines that run the jobs and steps in a GitHub Actions workflow.
-They are responsible for executing the commands defined in the workflow file and providing the necessary resources for the tasks to be completed.
+They are responsible for executing the commands defined in the workflow file and providing the necessary References for the tasks to be completed.

 ## Runner types